bendqh1/bash/ifs.md

 * `IFS=''`
 * `IFS=""`

-In that case, no field splitting will be performed at all and with `echo "$*"` all fields will be concatenated together with no spaces.
+In that case, no field splitting will be performed; thus, in a command such as `echo "$*"` all fields will be concatenated together with no field splitting.

 ## Miscellaneous